-The conductivity of a solution is simply a measurement of the ions (charged particles from dissolving salt, acid or base, etc) in the liquid.
+The conductivity of a solution is simply a measurement of how much ions (charged particles from dissolving salt, acid or base, etc) are in the liquid.
 The more ions there are, the more conductive the solution is.
-This is basically because more ions means there are more particles to carry electrons.
-Electrons are fundamental components of electricity, making the solution more conductive to current when a voltage is applied.
+This is basically because more ions means there are more particles to carry electrons, the most fundamental components of electricity, around, making the solution more conductive to current when a voltage is applied.

-A conductivity probe consists of two main parts: the anode (positive for a power consuming device) and the cathode (negative).
-The cathode is usually made from an inert material such as graphite and part of a single contraption.
-This is placed into the solution in question with the other end connected to a measurement device such as a computer.
+A conductivity probe consists of two main parts: the anode (positive for a power consuming device) and the cathode (negative) which are usually made from an inert material such as graphite and part of a single contraption.
+This is then placed into the solution in question with the other end connected to a measurement device such as a computer.
 The probe is activated when a voltage is applied to the system.
-This puts force onto the charged ions in the solution, which pushes them to either the anode or cathode depending on their charge.
-Negative, electron-carrying ions move toward the anode; positive, electron-less ions move toward the cathode.
-As the negative ions reach the positive anode, their electrons are taken from them and they become positive and start moving toward the negative cathode.
+This puts forces onto the charged ions in the solution which push them to either the anode or cathode depending on their charge (negative, electron carrying ions moving towards the anode and positive, electron-less ions moving towards the cathode).
+As the negative ions reach the positive anode, their electrons are taken from them and they become positive and start moving towards the negative cathode.
 At the cathode they are given an electron and the process repeats.

-This conversion is necessary because as the distance between the anode and cathode increases, it becomes harder to pass electricity through.
-This decreases the amount of current without doing anything to the solution.
+This conversion is necessary because as the distance between the anode and cathode increase, it becomes harder to pass electricity through which decreases the amount of current without doing anything to the solution.
 Thus, we need to multiply by the distance to compensate.
 On the other hand, if we make the two electrodes larger, it becomes easier to pass a larger current through.
 Thus, we need to divide by the surface area to compensate.